 Purpose.
 I know that your time is limited and that this can limit your ability to explore the research methods literature.
 We cover only a few methods in detail in the course.
-There are many more ways to collect data.
+There are many more ways tocollect data.
 The reviews provide all class members with a reference library that will deepen our exploration of the literature.
-The materials you and others review, including the required research reviews, meet the requirement to use research methods literature in the assignments.
+The materials you and others review, including the required researchreviews, meet the requirement to use research methods literature in the assignments.
 The reviews will summarize key concepts about research methods, sometimes concepts that apply generally to all instruments and sometimes concepts that are particularly important for a specific method of data collection.
 Sharing materials saves everyone effort and improves your grades.
-See the instructions for submission linked on the course home page Research Methods Review Instructions.
-You can also see an example of a completed review linked on the home page under Research Methods Review Example.
+See theinstructions for submission and an example of a completed review linked on the course home page called Key Documents.

-Group Project - Index (300 Points Total)
+Group Project - Index (250 Total Points) 200 points for Group Document, 50 for Individual Postings